fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Counter target spell.
 Search its controller's graveyard, hand, and library for all cards with the same name as that spell and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Covenant of Minds 4U
 ---------------